 Does aglaonema need light?

-The darker varieties of aglaonema can tolerate low light, But the lighter or colorful variegated varieties require medium to bright, indirect bright sunlight to thrive.
+The darker varieties of aglaonema can tolerate low light, But the lighter or colourful variegated varieties require medium to bright, indirect bright sunlight to thrive.

 How to grow the Aglaonema plant?

-Feeding – you can use the liquid fertilizer during the growing season.
+Feeding: you can use liquid fertilizer during the growing season.